A-Crow-Nowhere/MalariAPI/README.md

 Below, we outined a streamlined setup process for MalariAPI, covering both local installation and optional HPC configuration.
 > <ins>Vocab</ins>\
 > repo = "Repository" - the centralized github location that contains the code.\
+> main = The most top level, base truth version of a program (e.g. A-Crow-Nowhere/MalariAPI).\
 > clone = a copy of an upstream repo.\
 > branch = a cloned, but developmentally independent version of a repo.\
 > fork = you can 'fork' a branch - to create a new branch.